Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

 Well, it's looking less and less likely that he'll win and NBA Championship, as he's nearing the end of his prime and is a shell of his former MVP self.
 That said, he's still racked up enough accolades to eventually go down as a Hall of Famer and possibly be remembered fondly by NBA fans.
-While Philly is eliminated this year, if he can stay in place and remain motivated - that's a big if - there are enough markers ahead to invest in him and possibly get some returns.

 Like Ben Simmons, we'd avoid Harden right now, but have him on the report because people are buying him and we want to help steer sports card investors in the right direction.
 Our cards to buy, if you must, are below.